 However, blockchain can also be seen as the fad of the moment and isn’t necessarily ideal, certainly at this stage, for everyone.
 Even the biggest parties are still running trials, such as IBM and Maersk.
 Nonetheless, certain industries, such as food, stand to benefit the most.
 It’s unlikely that it is ‘just a fad’ and we should all be giving it our attention in terms of its capabilities.
 It’s early days but we should definitely have it on our agenda.

 Digitalisation and Automation in 3PL

-Digitalisation and automation has been an ongoing trend for a while.
+Digitalisation and automation have been an ongoing trend for a while.
 However, the pace isn’t really letting up.
 As technology advances then efficiencies continue to be gained, along with greater visibility and safety.
 We’re seeing its impact everywhere from vehicles to warehousing.

-The workshop identified that there is a place for greater use of data in order to predict and therefore minimise the amount of vehicle failures and problems.
+The workshop identified that there is a place for greater use of data in order to predict and therefore minimise the number of vehicle failures and problems.
 Vehicular data regarding performance, as well as data regarding individual drivers and operators, can positively impact costs.
 An interesting area for attention is that at present only a tiny percentage of both shippers and 3PLs use autonomous vehicles.
 However, 27% report that they will be investing in autonomous vehicles in the future.
 Again, it is early days.

 Human Resources and Talent

 Technology is only as good as the talent behind it.
 With such rapid and notable changes on the IT horizon, the talent available needs to keep pace.
 Supply chain leaders are becoming quite a different breed to what was required of them 10 or 20 years ago.
 Automation won’t remove the need for talent – it will change the talent you need.

 The Future of Technology in 3PL